 4. Customer’s Events of Default: CSFBC’s Remedies.

 (a) Events of Default.
-As used herein, each of the following shall be deemed an “Event of Default”; (i) the commencement of a case under any Federal or state bankruptcy, insolvency or reorganization law or other law for the protection of creditors, or the filing of a petition for the appointment of a receiver, liquidator, trustee, conservator, or custodian by or against Customer, as assignment made by Customer for the benefit of creditors, an admission in writing by Customer that it is insolvent or is unable to pay its debts when they mature, or the suspension by Customer of its usual business or any material portion thereof; (ii) the issuance of any warrant or order of attachment against the Account or the levy of a judgment against the Account; (iii) any representation or warranty made by Customer was incorrect or untrue in any material respect when made or repeated; (iv) if Customer states that it will not perform any delivery or payment obligation to CSFBC under this Agreement or in connection with any trades executed by CSFBC on Customer’s behalf; (v) if Customer fails upon written demand by CSFBC to satisfy any debit balance in its account that remains outstanding for one business day or more; (vi) the failure by Customer to deposit or maintain margins as required by CSFBC with or without a prior demand for such margin by CSFBC, to pay required premiums, or to make payments upon demand as required by Section 3 hereof; or (vii) the failure by Customer to perform, in any material respect, its obligations hereunder following the delivery of notice of such failure to a responsible officer of Customer.
+As used herein, each of the following shall be deemed an “Event of Default”; (i) the commencement of a case under any Federal or state bankruptcy, insolvency or reorganization law or other law for the protection of creditors, or the filing of a petition for the appointment of a receiver, liquidator, trustee, conservator, or custodian by or against Customer, as assignment made by Customer for the benefit of creditors, an admission in writing by Customer that it is insolvent or is unable to pay its debts when they mature, or the suspension by Customer of its usual business or any material portion thereof; (ii) the issuance of any warrant or order of attachment against the Account or the levy of a judgment against the Account; (iii) any representation or warranty made by Customer was incorrect or untrue in any material respect when made or repeated or deemed to have been made or repeated; (iv) if Customer states that it will not perform any delivery or payment obligation to CSFBC under this Agreement or in connection with any trades executed by CSFBC on Customer’s behalf; (v) if Customer fails upon written demand by CSFBC to satisfy any debit balance in its account that remains outstanding for one business day or more; (vi) the failure by Customer to deposit or maintain margins as required by CSFBC upon prior demand for such margin by CSFBC, to pay required premiums, or to make payments upon demand as required by Section 3 hereof; or (vii) the failure by Customer to perform, in any material respect, its obligations hereunder following the delivery of notice of such failure to a responsible officer of Customer.